PeterJurkacek/startup-guru/slides/Slides-edu-data-dev.md

 ---

 <!-- _footer: "" -->
-# How can you work with our datasets?
+# The way you can train AI on our datasets
 ## AI:Dental

 ![bg right](img/mascot/AID_4.svg)